dan-leo/masters/thesis/v8/3_design.md

 * SNR
 * TX Power

+#### MCL

+For IoT devices used in extended coverage situations, such as deep-indoor devices or remote locations, we recommend either Sigfox or NB-IoT, as they offer a maximum MCL of more than 158 dB.
+IoT devices for general use would benefit from the large-scale deployment of the GPRS network, which provides excellent coverage because of its legacy infrastructure.
+It is clear that the extra overhead available in Sigfox, LoRaWAN, and NB-IoT allows for better indoor coverage than GPRS, which means that the LPWAN devices can be used in less than optimal operating conditions.
+Measured MCL correlates with theoretical values.

+#### RSRP

+RSRP or "Signal Power" is the power of the wanted part of the receive signal, the NB-IoT part.

+#### SNR

+Last SNR value.

+#### "Total power" or RSSI

+It is the radio signal strength within the receive bandwidth (both expressed in 10ths of a decibel).
+From this the signal to noise ratio can be calculated.

+#### Transmit power

+* It is the RF power output from the module.
+It may be a low number if the received signal strength is good (and hence the module assumes that the base station is close by).
+* Ideally the module
+  should consume 230 mA for +23 dBm.

+#### ECL

+  It is equivalent to "PRACH coverage enhancement level" defined in 3GPP 36.321 [3] sub clause 5.1

+  * As observed, the ECL has an impact on energy consumption, but not on the delay.

 ### Throughput

 Data can be extracted from UDP packet transmissions using latency and data size